 Use Extra Virgin Olive Oil

 Our bodies need dietary fat—particularly healthy oils—to lose weight and function properly.
 The right kinds of fats and oils help quash hunger, maximize your metabolism and speed nutrients through your body.
 Healthy monounsaturated fats like olive oil can actually help the body to burn calories.
-Adding EVOO to your diet is one of 10 Ways to Lower Your Blood Pressure!
+What’s more, adding the stuff to your diet is one of 10 Ways to Lower Your Blood Pressure.

 Put On Some Muscle